 Ready in 45 minutes

-Halibut can be paired with Pinot Grigio, Gruener Veltliner, and Pinot Noir.
+Pinot Noir, Pinot Grigio, and Gruener Veltliner are my top picks for Halibut.
 Fish is as diverse as wine, so it's hard to pick wines that go with every fish.
 A crisp white wine, such as a pinot grigio or Grüner Veltliner, will suit any delicately flavored white fish.
 Meaty, strongly flavored fish such as salmon and tuna can even handle a light red wine, such as a pinot noir.
-You could try Thrive Pinot Grigio.
-Reviewers quite like it with a 4.5 out of 5 star rating and a price of about 15 dollars per bottle.
+The Goldeneye Gowan Creek Vineyard Pinot Noir with a 4.9 out of 5 star rating seems like a good match.
+It costs about 80 dollars per bottle.

 Read the detailed instructions on Foodista.com – The Cooking Encyclopedia Everyone Can Edit